 Undrawn amounts under the mezzanine term debt facilities of \$309 million as reflected in the table above are fully committed and generally may be drawn at any time during the draw period.

-See "Part II - Item 8.
-Financial Statements and Supplementary Data - Notes to Consolidated Financial Statements - Note 7.
-Credit Facilities and Long-Term Debt" for additional information regarding our non-recourse asset-backed financing facilities.
+See Note 7 ("Credit Facilities and Long-Term Debt") of the Notes to Consolidated Financial Statements included elsewhere in this prospectus for additional information regarding our non-recourse asset-backed financing facilities.

 Mortgage Financing